 These types of infections spread easily so it is important to try to avoid passing the infection on to others by:

-- staying away from public places, such as work, and keeping your child away from school or nursery until your GP says it is safe for them to return (this is usually when their symptoms have passed)
+- staying away from public places, such as work, school or nursery, until your GP says it is safe for them to return (this is usually when their symptoms have passed)

-- coughing and sneezing into a tissue and throwing it in a bin
+- coughing and sneezing into a tissue and disposing of the tissue

 - washing hands before eating, after going to the toilet and, if possible, after coughing and sneezing